-1. All players are on the batting lineup.
-No player will sit out more than two innings per game unless there is a medical reason or if the player chooses to sit out.
+2. No player will sit out more then 2 innings per game unless there is a medical reason or if the player chooses to sit out.

-2. Games will be played with a minimum of eight and a maximum of 10 fielders.
-A team with an insufficient number of players may pick up a maximum of three substitute players from other teams.
-A team playing with substitutes must field at least six players of its own team.
+4. Games will be played with a minimum of 8 and a maximum of 10 fielders.
+A team with insufficient number of players may pick up a maximum of three pick-up players from other teams.
+A team playing with pick-up players must field at least seven players of it's own team.

 D. Game Duration and Scoring

 1. Games are seven innings or one hour and thirty minutes.
+The last inning will be called at an hour and firteen minutes.
 No inning will begin after the time limit has expired.
 An inning started before the time limit may be completed.

-5. For the purposes of scoring, a team winning by forfeit is awarded seven runs.
+6. For the purposes of scoring, a team winning by forfeit it awarded seven runs.

 E. Tied Games

-1. A game that is tied at the end of seven innings, and still within the 90-minute time limit (Sec.
-IV.C 1. above) will be continued by playing up to two additional innings until one side has scored more runs than the other at the end of a complete inning, or until the home team has scored more runs in its half of the inning before the third out is made.
-If during these extra innings time expires, the score will revert back to the last full inning and the game will be called a tie.
+1. A game that is tied at the end of seven innings, and still within the 90-minute time limit will be continued by playing up to two additional innings.
+If during these extra innings time expires, the score will revert to the last full inning and ghe game will be called a tie.

-2. In the extra innings each team will start with one out and a runner on 2nd base (the last batter from the previous inning).
+2. In the extra innings each team will start with one out and a runner on 2nd base (the last batter or runner for that batter from the previous inning).
 If the game is still tied after two extra innings, it will be recorded as a tie.

-3. A tied game that is called after five innings (such as in Sec.
-IV.C.6 above), will be recorded as a tie.
+4. A tied game that is called after five innings will be recorded as a tie.